marcinkuzminski/rhodecode/README.rst

 - has it's own middleware to handle mercurial protocol request each request can be logged and authenticated + threaded performance unlikely to hgweb
 - full permissions per project read/write/admin access even on mercurial request
-- mako templates let's you cusmotize look and feel of application.
+- mako templates let's you customize look and feel of application.
 - diffs annotations and source code all colored by pygments.
 - mercurial branch graph and yui-flot powered graphs with zooming and statistics
-- admin interface for performing user/permission managments as well as repository managment.
+- admin interface for performing user/permission managements as well as repository management.
 - full text search of source codes with indexing daemons using whoosh (no external search servers required all in one application)
 - async tasks for speed and performance using celery (works without them too)